Frequently Asked Questions

 A chapel coordinator to assist you on-site at the rehearsal and ceremony as needed, and to work with outside coordinators as needed.

-Parking in a TCU campus lot (please note additional parking fee required on home football game fees).
+Parking in a TCU campus lot (please note additional parking fee required on home football game days).

 The services of a sound technician.

 Q: What is the physical address of the chapel to use on invitations?